Vinnie Moore: Biography

 Moore played lead guitar with the heavy metal band Vicious Rumors on their debut album, Soldiers of the Night (1985).
 The album featured Moore's solo-song "Invader", which was in the style of Van Halen's "Eruption".
 The shred guitar craze of the late 1980s led to more releases for Shrapnel.
 Moore also began performing with other hard rock and heavy metal bands.

 Moore joined Alice Cooper's band for a tour and then appeared on the Hey Stoopid (1991) album.
-Moore released two instructional videos on guitar playing.
+Moore released two instructional videos on guitar playing, in 1987 and 1989.

-Moore has been the lead guitarist for UFO since June 2003, releasing his first studio album with them You Are Here the following year.
-This has been followed by The Monkey Puzzle (2006), The Visitor (2009), Seven Deadly (2012) and A Conspiracy of Stars (2015).
+Moore had been the lead guitarist of UFO for 21 years, joining in June 2003 and remaining until their breakup in April 2024.
+He performed on six studio albums with the band: You Are Here (2004), The Monkey Puzzle (2006), The Visitor (2009), Seven Deadly (2012), A Conspiracy of Stars (2015) and the covers album The Salentino Cuts (2017).

 On August 5, 2013, Moore came on stage to perform live with Peter Frampton on Frampton's Guitar Circus concert at Musikfest in Bethlehem, Pennsylvania.

 Moore played guitar on Red Zone Rider's debut album Red Zone Rider released on September 16, 2014.

 Equipment

-Vinnie Moore is currently endorsed by Kramer guitars.

-Moore was previously endorsed by Dean guitars, with whom he has several signature models.
-Prior to his endorsement with Dean, he used guitars made by various other brands over the years including Ibanez and Fender, most notably the Talon model that was manufactured by Heartfield, one of Fender's sub brands.
+Moore currently endorses Kramer guitars.
+He was previously sponsored by Dean guitars, who produced several Vinnie Moore signature models for their instrument lineup.
+Prior to his endorsement of Dean, he played various other brands of guitars over the years, including Ibanez and Fender, most notably the Talon model that was manufactured by Heartfield, one of Fender's subsidiary brands.
 Moore also currently uses ENGL amplifiers and DiMarzio pickups.